 8 healthy hot drinks

-A warming winter drink can be a great way to keep cosy, as long as you avoid those packed with sugar and fat.
+Enjoying a warming drink can be a great way to relax, as long as you avoid those packed with sugar and fat.
 Rosalie Starling suggests eight heart-healthy options.

 1. Fresh ginger tea

 Warming, spicy ginger tea has a long history of use for stomach ache and nausea.
 To make it fresh, grate or slice a small piece of peeled ginger root.
 Pour boiled water over it and leave to brew for around 10 minutes.
 Alternatively, you can buy teabags in most supermarkets.

 If you fancy something fruity, flavoursome fruit tea is a good low-calorie option.
 There are dozens of different teabags and loose tea blends available.
 Check the labels and choose one that doesn’t contain sugar.
 And avoid teas that contain liquorice, which can increase your blood pressure.